 When donating money to the cause of your choice, make sure the charity is legitimate.
 Unfortunately, there are a lot of scammers out there who try to turn a profit by riding the coattails of death and destruction.

 Being aware of these scams should help you avoid getting duped, but you should also know not to cook the books on your own.
 Rounding out the dirty dozen, the IRS highlighted several consumer tax tactics that will get you in trouble, including offshore accounts, falsely claiming zero wages and false income, exemptions and deductions.
-You can read the full advisory on the IRS website.

 More on Identity Theft: